vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 ## Multithreading Vulkan
 We have explained the ways one can parallelize things in the engine, but what about GPU calls themselves?
 If we were talking about OpenGL, there would be absolutely nothing you can do.
 In OpenGL or other older APIs, its only possible to do API calls from one thread.
 Not even one thread at a time, but one specific thread.
-For those apis, renderers often created a dedicated OpenGL/API thread that would execute the commands that other threads sent to it.
+For those APIs, renderers often created a dedicated OpenGL/API thread that would execute the commands that other threads sent to it.
 You can see that on both the Doom3 engine and the UE4 engine.

 On more modern APIs like Vulkan and DX12, we have a design that is meant to be used from multiple cores.
 In the case of Vulkan, the spec defines some rules about what resources must be protected and not used at once.
 We are going to see some typical examples of the kind of things you can multithread in Vulkan, and their rules.